-HOME/TRUSTTRANSPORT
+HOME / TRUST TRANSPORT

-Trust staff should alert the local authority transport section if it is felt that a learner requires or may require specific support or supervision arrangements on home / Trust transport owing to health/medical needs.
-Trust should not request drivers or escorts to convey supplies of medication between home and the Trust.
+Trust staff should alert the local authority transport section if it is felt that a learner requires or may require specific support or supervision arrangements on home transport owing to health/medical needs.
+The Trust should not request drivers or escorts to convey supplies of medication between home and the Trust site.
+If medication is to be transported by this means it will form an agreement between the learners' parents, carers and the SEND transport team.